 Science in Sport plc

 Market size value in 2023

 Base year for estimation

-This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of latest industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research, Inc. has segmented the global nutritional supplements market report on the basis of product, consumer group, formulation, sales channel, and region:
+This report forecasts revenue growth and provides an analysis of the latest trends in each of the sub-segments from 2018 to 2030.
+For this report, Grand View Research has segmented the global nutritional supplements market report based on product, consumer group, formulation, sales channel, and region:

 Whey Protein Isolate

 Omega-3 Fatty Acids